Don't see the menu?

 We will use the first two weeks' discussion hours to help you

-refine your project ideas and to form groups.
+refine your project ideas and to form teams.
 We will use

 subsequent discussion hours to discuss your progress and to